 Tips and Tricks

 - Schedule your visit ahead of time!
-Make an appointment via LibCal, or notify SC&UA staff by emailing email@example.com with details about when you hope to visit.
+Make an appointment via LibCal, or notify SC&UA staff by emailing firstname.lastname@example.org with details about when you hope to visit.
 This way we can ensure our availability and help make your visit as useful as possible.

 - Check our hours.
 Please note that due to instruction sessions and outreach events, we occasionally close our reading room to the public.
 We typically post these times on door at the start of each week.
 Email us at email@example.com with questions or concerns about our hours.